ktuukkan/marine-api/README.md

 ### Features

-- Generic and extentable API
+- Generic and extendable API
 - Detects NMEA 0183 sentences from most input streams
     - E.g. from file, serial port, TCP/IP or UDP socket
     - The provided data readers can be overridden with custom implementation